 Ease of Attaching Car Seat

-The Bee does not have native seats made by Bugaboo, but is compatible with the Britax B-Safe 35 Elite, Britax B-Safe 35, and B-Safe 35 Elite; Chicco Keyfit and Chicco Keyfit 30; Cybex Aton 2 and the Aton Q; Maxi-Cosi Mico, Mico AP, Mico NXT, and the Maxi-Cosi Prezi.
+The Bee is compatible with the Britax B-Safe 35 Elite, Britax B-Safe 35, and B-Safe 35 Elite; Chicco Keyfit and Chicco Keyfit 30; Cybex Aton 2 and the Aton Q; Maxi-Cosi Mico, Mico AP, Mico NXT, and the Maxi-Cosi Prezi.
 We tested this stroller with the Chicco Keyfit 30 car seat, an award-winning seat from our infant car seat review.

-The Chicco car seat adapter for this stroller is an aluminum loop that requires a Phillips head screwdriver to assemble.
-The loop consists of four parts with four screws that are relatively easy to assemble and you only have to do it once.
-You will need to remove the seat and canopy to use the adapter, but removal is easy, and they slide out with the push of a button.
-The adapter clicks-in using the seat connectors on either side of the frame.
-The carrier sits in the middle of the loop, and it virtually installs itself by clicking into place once you let go of the carrier handle.
+The Chicco car seat adapter is an aluminum loop that requires a Phillips head screwdriver to assemble.
+The loop is four parts with four screws that are easy to assemble, and you only have to do it once.
+You need to remove the seat and canopy to use the adapter, but removal is easy, and they slide out with the push of a button — the adapter clicks-in using the seat connectors on the frame.
+The carrier sits in the loop and virtually installs itself by clicking into place when you let go of the carrier handle.
 This seat did not require any additional pressure in our tests and fully connected by itself test after test.
-We did not have any trouble installing the seat correctly every time and not once did we think it was connected when it wasn't.

 Weight and Folded Size

-The Bee earned a nice score of 7 out of 10 for weight and folded size.
-It weighs about 15 lbs with the car seat adapter attached, which makes it one of the lighter standard stroller options in the group.
-All of the dedicated frame strollers weigh less than the Bee and the other full-size options.
+The Bee weighs about 15 lbs with the car seat adapter, which makes it one of the lighter full-size options.